chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 #Patch #ThreePointFive

 --- CANISINO BACK ONLINE ---
-The stability of the Quantum Fields of Spacetime is currently repairing as current observations points to likely stability due the patching of the Simulations Coursework run cycle
+The stability of the Quantum Fields of Spacetime is currently repairing as current observations points to likely stability due the patching of the Simulations Coursework run cycle.
+After reactivating the Quantum network is now propogating Canisino energy to the correct locale and compounds within the Boson Field
 #Patch #TheePointSix